-- Rareș Voicu, President of the European Youth Forum stressed the necessity of systematically involving young people in policymaking and welcomed the Youth Test and Youth Advisory Council as innovative tools to achieve this goal.
+- Rareș Voicu, President of the European Youth Forum stressed the need to systematically involve young people in policy-making and welcomed the Youth Test and Youth Advisory Council as innovative tools to achieve that goal.

 The moderator then guided a rapid exchange on the Youth Test between EESC rapporteurs and youth representatives.